ucsd-cse29/fa24/src/index.md

 ignore the block provided in Webreg).
 Instead, in week 10, you'll have the opportunity to retake **up to two** of the exams from during the quarter to improve your score up to a **Full Pass** regardless of the score on the first attempt.
-The retakes may be slightly different than the original exam, but will test the same learning outcomes.
+The retakes may be different than the original exam, but will test the same learning outcomes.
 This is also the only make-up option for missed exams during the quarter: if you miss an exam for any reason it will be scored as 0, and you can use one of your retake opportunities on that exam.